mkuthan/mkuthan.github.io/_posts/2022-04-02-gcp-finops.md

 ### BigQuery 3rd party APIs

-The most data pipelines are not implemented within the BigQuery API directly but with some 3rd party higher level API.
+The most data pipelines are not implemented within the BigQuery API directly but with some 3rd party, higher level API.
 The high level APIs need to expose the underlying BigQuery API for setting the labels.

 * Apache Beam still does not support job labels on BigQuery read/write transforms [BEAM-9967](https://issues.apache.org/jira/browse/BEAM-9967)
 * BigQuery Spark Connector has recently got the support for setting job labels [PR-586](https://github.com/GoogleCloudDataproc/spark-bigquery-connector/pull/568)
-* Spotify Scio has support for the labels for the long time [PR-3375](https://github.com/spotify/scio/pull/3375)
+* Spotify Scio has support for the labels for the long time, but only if the Scio specific BigQuery connector is used [PR-3375](https://github.com/spotify/scio/pull/3375)

 ### BigQuery tables